epodol/bsclibrary/README.md

-# BASIS Scottsdale Library Website
+# The BASIS Scottsdale Library

+The Official GitHub Repository for the BASIS Scottsdale Library Website, Backend Functions, and Discord Bot.

 ## Contributing

+We would love for you to contribute to `bsclibrary`, pull requests are welcome!
+Please contact `support@bsclibrary.net` if you would like to become a contributor.

 ### Setting up your workspace